JuliaLang/julia/doc/manual/interacting-with-julia.rst

     max(x, y) at operators.jl:78
     max(a, b, c, xs...) at operators.jl:119

-    julia> split("1 1 1", # Keywords are also displayed in the suggested methods after the `;`
-    split(str::AbstractString) at strings/util.jl:151
+    julia> split("1 1 1", # Keywords are also displayed in the suggested methods, see second line after `;` where `limit` and `keep` are keyword arguments split(str::AbstractString) at strings/util.jl:151
     split{T<:AbstractString}(str::T, splitter; limit, keep) at strings/util.jl:127

 The completion of the methods uses type inference and can therefore see if the arguments match even if the arguments are output from functions.
-The function needs to be type stable for the completion to be able remove non-matching methods.
+The function needs to be type stable for the completion to be able to remove non-matching methods.

 Tab completion can also help completing fields::